 It was the perfect summer.
 That is, until Jeremy Ross moved into the house down the street and became neighborhood enemy number one.
-Luckily Dad had a surefire way to get rid of enemies: Enemy Pie.
-But part of the secret recipe is spending an entire day playing with the enemy!
+Luckily, Dad had a surefire way to get rid of enemies: Enemy Pie.
+But part of the secret recipe was spending an entire day playing with the enemy!

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.

 Enemy Pie Activities

 This book companion has a large focus on comprehension and vocabulary.
 This resource has 12 comprehension questions to help guide the discussion as you read.
 Students can also respond to these questions in writing.
 To boost student engagement, you might place these comprehension cards into a pie plate and stir with a wire whisk before selecting a question.

 After reading the book, students can put the story back together with this sequencing activity.